-- Commission or present video guides
+- Commissioning or presenting video games

 - Create tutorials for users or internal staff

-- Adapt communications for different audiences
+- Adapting communications for different audiences

-- Mentor and train other writers
+- Mentoring and training other writers

-- Attend planning and briefing meetings
+- Attending planning and briefing meetings

-- Index and catalogue material
+- Indexing and cataloguing material

-- Writing and editing skills: The most basic skill you need to have is the ability to write.
-But a specialist kind of writing skill is in demand here – the ability to translate technical language into a form of words everyone can understand.
-This hinges upon an ability to understand the technology in the first place, which is not a skill everyone will possess.
-As a technical writer you will also have to patiently scrutinise your work and that of others.
+- Writing and editing skills: The ability to write is essential but beyond this you need to be able to translate technical language into a form of words everyone can understand.
+This hinges upon an ability to understand the technology in the first place, so it’s a specialist skill you need to have honed.

 Some employers recruit technical writers fresh from university.
 But often at least two years’ experience in technical writing, especially in the sector you wish to work in, is desired.
 What is essential is a ‘portfolio’ of sample writing you can show employers.